PLAUSIBLE PHOTOGRAPH OF JOSEPH SMITH

 September 16th, 1842

-The painting of Joseph Smith, the Joseph Smith Paper's has concluded was done by an artist named, David Rogers, who is written about in Joseph's September 16th, 1842 journal entry.
-The four succeeding entries, making it obvious the amount of time Roger's spent painting Joseph Smith, from life, (not from a daguerreotype it didn't exist for another two years).
+The forward facing painting of Joseph Smith the Joseph Smith Paper's has concluded was done by David Rogers; he is written about in Joseph's September 16th, 1842 journal entry.
+Four succeeding journal entries state Joseph Smith was with Rogers; obviously, the amount of time Roger's spent painting Joseph Smith from life, it was not from a daguerreotype, which wouldn't didn't exist for another two years anyway (evidence for this being by Rogers is mentioned below).

-I bought Joseph Smith's three volumes of journals (birthday present), standing thumbing that pages, I came upon the introduction pages that boldly states this was from Life and done by David Rogers, for the first time, I was shocked, as everything I'd heard online was the total opposite, stating that this painting was "based on a daguerreotype" and- not from life and done by William Major.
-After a couple years trying to find out why the Scholars on the Joseph Smith Papers believed it was from life, the evidence I have found is massive and in the affirmative to be from life, NOT by William Major or from a daguerreotype.
+If you just read the most popular personal websites online, you would be made to believe the forward facing painting, the Community of Christ owns, was NOT from life, but by William Major (thanks William B. McCarl).
+When I bought Joseph Smith's three volumes of Joseph Smith's journals, thumbing the pages I came upon it's image and scholars boldly stating this was done by David Rogers.
+I was very shocked, back in 2019- after 2 years believing it wasn't from life, or the artist was totally "unknown", as everything I'd heard online was the total opposite, stating that this painting was "based on a daguerreotype", I now know the painting came in 1842 and if there was a daguerreotype by Lucian Foster, it was two years LATER.
+After a couple years trying to find out why the Scholars on the Joseph Smith Papers believed it was from life, in 2021 (four years of studying all of this, ugh), found evidence in the affirmative to be from life, NOT by William Major or from a daguerreotype.

 July 25, 1879

 The above Library of Congress image of Joseph Smith, states on their website, is a photograph of a painting, copyrighted by Joseph Smith III, in 1879; not a single mention of it being a photograph of the man.
 Having studied this image to the painting by Rogers, I fully agree with the Library of Congress.
-Taking into consideration camera distortion, paper possibly being curled (theory on why the LOC copy appear more narrow than Carter's (eyes too close together)), those two things wouldn't make any face that inaccurate compared to the death mask, as the Roger's painting and photographs of his paintings are, in the exact same ways.
+Taking into consideration camera distortion, paper possibly being curled (theory on why the LOC copy appear more narrow than Carter's copy (eyes too close together)), those two things wouldn't make any face that inaccurate compared to the death mask, as some claim (who believe this image above is a copy of a daguerreotype from life), the Roger's painting and photographs of his paintings are off- in the exact same ways.
 Anatomically speaking- the nose in the LOC and Carter images- when superimposed, land tremendously lower than the nose is shown on his death mask, or on any human's face.

 August 15th, 1879